 Vaucanson's Automated Loom 1745

 The Vaucanson’s silk loom was not fully developed.
 However, its working principles were implemented in Edmund Cartwright, an English inventor and clergyman, to bring up the first automatic loom 1784.
 This first power loom was patented in 1785.
-Initially, this new automated loom was driven by an oxen, which was finally replaced by the James Watt’s novel steam engine patented in 1769.
+Initially, this new automated loom was driven by an oxen, which was finally replaced by the James Watt’s steam engine patented in 1769.

-In 1786, the steam engine contributed to the establishment of quick automated looms.
+In 1786, the steam engine contributed to the establishment of quick automated weaving looms.
 The credit goes to the introduced cost efficiency.

 However, this power loom of Cartwright was not accepted quickly, as his ideas were believed to be infeasible.
 Further, it was limited to manufacturing plain textiles only.
 It was only during the 1830s that this loom’s new versions were out to allow a weaver and a helper to manage four looms at once.